 Luke lives in Washington, D.C. with his wife and two sons.

 Dave joins National Journal as the Vice President of Revenue and Service where he oversees the new business teams for membership, advertising, events and Network Science Initiative.
 Dave joins National Journal from CEB where he served in a variety of management and business development capacities.
 While at CEB, Dave was part of the rapid launch of several programs focused on finance executives following the passage of Sarbanes-Oxley.
 He led the newly formed renewal team for the launch of CEB's Middle Market offering in 2007 and most recently served as the national sales leader over CEB's finance practice.
 Dave attended University of Maryland, College Park after growing up in nearby Silver Spring and abroad in a Foreign Service family.
 Dave currently works, resides, runs, exercises and eats in Washington, DC.

-Gina Kim is Chief Analytics Officer at National Journal.
-She previously spent five years at Grant Thornton, including four years as director of public policy and external affairs.
-Gina also served as research director at CEB (Corporate Executive Board), managing quantitative and best-practice research studies for senior-most finance executives.
+Gina Kim is General Manager of Presentation Center and Research at National Journal.
+In this role, she provides the vision and drives the strategy for the product suite, leading a team of content producers and managers.
+Gina previously spent five years at Grant Thornton, including four years as director of public policy and external affairs.
+Gina also served as research director at CEB, managing quantitative and best-practice research studies for senior-most finance executives.
 During a six-year tenure at The NASDAQ Stock Market, she held a variety of research and strategy positions, including roles in the corporate client group and office of the vice chairman.
 Gina holds a master's degree in labor economics from Cornell University, where she was a Sage Graduate Fellow, and a bachelor's degree in economics from Bryn Mawr College.
 She resides in Washington, D.C. with her husband and two daughters.

 Dedicated Advisor, Member Services